Rat: European cultures

 European associations with the rat are generally negative.
 For instance, "Rats!" is used as a substitute for various vulgar interjections in the English language.
 These associations do not draw, per se, from any biological or behavioral trait of the rat, but possibly from the association of rats (and fleas) with the 14th-century medieval plague called the Black Death.
 Rats are seen as vicious, unclean, parasitic animals that steal food and spread disease.
+In 1522, the rats in Autun, France were charged and put on trial for destroying crops.
 However, some people in European cultures keep rats as pets and conversely find them to be tame, clean, intelligent, and playful.

 Rats are often used in scientific experiments; animal rights activists allege the treatment of rats in this context is cruel.
 The term "lab rat" is used, typically in a self-effacing manner, to describe a person whose job function requires them to spend a majority of their work time engaged in bench-level research (such as postgraduate students in the sciences).